mark-i-m/os2/README.md

 - Simple capability system for managing access to resources in the system, such as memory regions.

+- Switching to usermode and back.

+- System calls via `syscall` and `sysret` instructions.

 # TODO

 - Execute position-indep binaries in usermode.
 All executables need to be position-independent.

+- System calls for usermode continuations to indicate their termination and schedule the next continuation, possibly pending an event.

 - Zero-copy message passing for IPC.
 To send a message,
     - Remove from sender page tables